Jtech23/NATO-alphabet-start/README.md

-Source code to generate the NATO Alphabet of a word or sentence.
+The source code to generate the NATO Alphabet of a word or sentence.